Timothy Woods

 The temperature range is another feature in which both Traeger and Rec Tec flourish.

-The highest temperature you will see on a Traeger grill is just above 400°F. Keep in mind searing happens at a temperature of 300°F, so you have plenty of heat to get some great grill marks.
+The highest temperature on a Traeger grill is just above 400°F. Keep in mind searing happens at a temperature of 300°F, so you have plenty of heat to get some great grill marks.

 Most of the grills in the Traeger range use a Pro D2 Controller.
 This controller ensures the temperature sticks within a -/+15°F.